Secunderabad–Dhone section: History

 This line construction was started in 1922 and completed in 1929 as a metre-gauge railway line during British era.
 This metre-gauge line was converted into broad-gauge railway line in between 1993 and 1998.
 As of March 2023, electrification is in progress from Gadwal to Kurnool.
+The doubling of this line was approved in 2023.

 Route

 This route starts from Secunderabad Junction and passes through Mahbubnagar, Gadwal, Kurnool City and joins Dhone Junction.